Congregation Knesseth Israel (Toronto)

 The building has a modest red brick facade with minimal ornamentation or detail.
 A double-side staircase leads to two heavy wooden doors.
 Circular windows on three sides of the building are divided into eighteen segments to symbolize the Hebrew word chai (life).
 Its interior is decorative and elegant in a traditional Eastern European style.
 The women's gallery on the top floor is a three-sided upper-level balcony.
 The lower level of the sanctuary has three sides of seating facing the centre.
 The ark housing the Torah scrolls is situated against the eastern wall.

 Many of the congregants were artisans, peddlers, shopkeepers or scrap and metal collectors while a large number of residents who were carpenters or cabinet makers found work at the nearby Heintzman & Co. piano factory on Keele Street.
 A number of these cabinet makers carved much of the synagogue's interior wooden architectural details.

 The synagogue's only rabbi was Mordechai Langner who served the congregation from 1924 until 1939.
 Subsequently, services were conducted by a cantor or congregants.

 Toronto's Jewish population migrated north after World War Two, resulting in the synagogue remaining largely closed except for holidays and special events since the 1950s.
 Nevertheless, it has a congregation of 80 full-time and 300 associate members most of whom grew up in the area or are descended from the founding members.

 Philanthropist and arts patron Joey Tanenbaum is the grandson of one of the synagogue's founders and attended services as a boy.
 He remains a member and funded the synagogue's restoration in the 1990s.

 The synagogue was used as a filming location for the 2017 movie It.

+In 1910, the congregation founded Lambton Hills Cemetery.